the-turing-way/the-turing-way/book/content/version_control/vcs-git-merge.md

 print('Hello World!!!')
 ```

-Once you have fixed the conflicts commit the new version.
+Once you have fixed the conflicts, commit the new version.
 You have now resolved the conflict.
 If, during the process, you need a reminder of which files the conflicts are in you can use `git status` to find out.